Can I transfer files from OneDrive to Google Drive?

 Step 1.
 Apply for a CBackup account freely and sign in.

 Step 2.
-Click the My Storage button, hit + on the top, and choose Add Cloud.
+Click the My Storage button, and hit Add Cloud.
 Select OneDrive and click the Add position to add and authorize OneDrive to CBackup.
 Then, repeat the step to add Google Drive to CBackup.

 Step 3.
 After adding, click on the Sync Tasks tab on the left panel to hit New Task.

 Step 4.
-Click the Add Source position to select OneDrive as the sync source location and tap the Add Destination button to choose Single Cloud and navigate Google Drive as the destination location.
+Click the Add Source position to select OneDrive as the sync source location and tap the Add Destination button to choose Google Drive as the destination location.

 Step 5.
 Finally, press Start Sync to start synchronization.